openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

-.. raw:: pdf

-   PageBreak

 User Guide
 ==========

-Once the Fuel ScaleIO plugin has been installed (following `Installation Guide`_), you can create an *OpenStack* environments that uses ScaleIO as the block storage backend.
+Once the Fuel ScaleIO plugin has been installed (following the :ref:`Installation Guide <installation>`), you can create an *OpenStack* environments that uses ScaleIO as the block storage backend.

 Prepare infrastructure